maubergine/calculation-engine/README.md

 ### `core` ###
 Contains engine code and model.
 This is in its own module rather than at the project root so that it is easier in future to build out web/service layers.

-Details of how to configure the YAML file and run the CLI can be found in `src/test/resources/sample.yml`.

 Contributing